Walking the dog alone is a great way to connect with your four-legged family member. Unfortunately, it’s also a great way to get inside your own head.

 You can find pepper sprays made for use on animals, as well.
 Bring along some in case of an attack from an aggressive dog.
 Don’t worry, the spray won’t do any permanent damage to the attacking dog or to your dog if he gets caught in the spray.
 Burning eyes are far better than severe injury!

 Use a Walking Harness

-Walk your dog with a heavy-duty harness rather than a collar.
+Walk your dog with a heavy-duty harness rather than or in addition to a collar.
 This eliminates the fear that your dog will pull too hard and choke or injure himself and take away the fear that he’ll slip the collar and run away or get hurt.